 Request to Join the Facebook Group ‘Marconi Windsurfing’ where the member post times & dates to meet based on the forecast along with general social networking.

 Our windsurfing members have a dedicated grassed Windsurf Rigging area with plenty of room for rigging and parking.
 The area is sheltered by surrounding trees and the clubhouse and is ideal for safely rigging and leaving your spare kit around for quick changes throughout the day.
 The area is very close to the water and even at low tide there is never a long walk with your kit.

 The club boast great changing and shower facilities, essential for those cold winter days as the member sail all year round.
 The galley is open for food on Sundays and several other selected days throughout the year and the Bar is open regularly.
-The Sailboard Rep, Nick Miller, also has access to the Bar should the members wish to have a well-deserved drink and social after sailing.

 Several of the windsurfing members are trained and have access to a safety boat for support if an individual gets into trouble.
 It is recommended that before going sailing there is at least 3 people sailing, 1 of which is trained and has access to the Safety boat for emergencies.
 Training can also be made available through the club, contact your rep for details.